HarshKapadia2/networking/http.md

 - The Hyper Text Transfer Protocol (HTTP) is a stateless Application Layer protocol which operates at port 80 and is one of the most widely used protocols for data communication over the internet.
 - The Hyper Text Transfer Protocol Secure (HTTPS) is the secure form of HTTP which provides data encryption and authenticity of communication and operates at port 443.
 The security is provided by [TLS](tls.md).
 - HTTP follows a request-resonpse cycle, where the client requests something for the server (or responding maching) and the server sends back a response.
+- The most widely used version of HTTP is HTTP/1.1.
+HTTP/2 is catching up and HTTP/3 (HTTP over QUIC) is the newest version.
 - [What is HTTP?](https://www.youtube.com/watch?v=0OrmKCB0UrQ)
 - [HTTP crash course.](https://www.youtube.com/watch?v=iYM2zFP3Zn0)